lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 .. image:: resource_preset_list.png
    :alt: Resource presets tab

-You can set resources such as CPU, RAM, fGPU, and etc. to be provided by the resource preset by clicking the settings icon (cogwheel) in the Controls column.
+You can set resources such as CPU, RAM, fGPU, etc. to be provided by the resource preset by clicking the settings icon (cogwheel) in the Controls column.
 In the example below, the GPU field is disabled since the GPU provision mode of the Backend.AI server is set to "fractional".
 After setting the resources with